murtaza52/mashup/README.md

 1. The day button should be pressed when the page loads.
 Currently unable to execute the js needed for this.

+2. The cljs repl doesnt work, as webfui replaces the complete body with the generated html, thus also removing the repl callback in the process.

 ## License

 Copyright © 2013 Murtaza Husain